 Challenges and Solutions

-Installing an engine in a machine that has been standing for many months and was left in a partially disassembled state by the previous company is quite a challenge.
+Installing the engine in a machine that had been standing for several months and was left in a partially disassembled state by the previous company is quite a challenge.
 This time we moved to Slovakia, where we took on the task of restoring the functionality of the PowerScreen Warrior 1800 screener from 2009.
 How did the entire operation go?

 Pre-assembly Diagnostics – Machine Condition Matters

-Before we proceeded with the actual engine installation, it was necessary to thoroughly check the engine compartment, verify the condition of the bolts, filter housings, hydraulic pump, and tank.
+Before we proceeded with the actual engine installation, it was necessary to thoroughly check the engine compartment, verify the condition of the screws, filter housing, hydraulic pump, and tank.
 In such a situation, there is no room for oversight – every component must be prepared with the utmost care.
-The machine had been without an engine for six months, which had been removed by the previous team.
+The machine had been without an engine for six months, which had been disassembled by the previous team.
 Unfortunately, the cost of repairs turned out to be higher than purchasing a new unit, so the client decided to buy a brand new engine, which we properly reconfigured.

 Perkins Engine in CAT C4.4 Configuration – Reconfiguration and Installation